adarshDevelopment/EB-Pearls-Blog/readme.md

   - the middleware before the error handling middleware sends a custom error message for non existent routes.
   - dotenv.config() is executed once in the config file located in the config folder which loads and exports all enviornment variables across the application.
   - mongose is initalized at the start of the program in the express.config file which references mongodb.config.js where an IIFE makes the mongodb connection
   - slugify package is used to create slugs for blogs and bcrypt is used for hashing and verifying passwords.
-Similarly nodemon is used in development server for instant hot reload.
+Similarly nodemon is used in the development server to enable instant hot reload.